antistatique/drupal-commerce-trustedshops/README.md

 ## Versions

-The version `8.x-1.x` is not compatible with Drupal `8.8.x`.
-Drupal `8.8.x` brings some breaking change with tests and so you must upgrade to `8.x-2.x` version of **Commerce Trustedshops**.

-Potion is available for both Drupal 8 & Drupal 9 !
+Commerce TrustedShops is available for both Drupal 8 & Drupal 9 & Drupal 10 !

 ## Which version should I use?